 Item Description VLAN ID Use the drop down list to specify a VLAN profile as IGMP Snooping querier.
 Querier State Enable - Click Enable to set the enabling status of IGMP Querier on the chosen VLAN profile.
 Disable - Click it to disable the function.
-Disable - Click it to disable the fullction.
-Querier Version Set the query version of IGMP Querier Election on the chosen VLANs. v2: Querier version 2. v3: Querier version 3.
+Querier Version Set the query version of IGMP Querier Election on the chosen VLANs. v2 - Querier version 2. v3 - Querier version 3.
 Note: For maximum compatibility, it is suggested to use querier version lower than IGMP snooping version, for there is possibile network mixed with IGMP v2/v3 client and v2 query message is widerly understandable for those clients.
-Apply Save the settings or changes to the switch.